JPC-AV/JPC_AV_videoQC/README.md

 The process_file.py will first check to ensure that the video file matches the JPC_AV file naming convention, such as `JPC_AV_00001.mkv`
 If the file does not match the file naming convention, the script will exit.

-Next the script will create a directory named after the video file.
-The destination of the new directory is dictated by `config/config.yaml`
-To change the output destination change line 2 of `config.yaml`:
-`output_path: '/Users/eddy/git_dir/JPC_AV/output'`
-Please ensure the path is enclosed in single quotation marks

-Once the destination directory has been created, outputs are written to the destination directory using the following metadata tools:
+process_file.py will run metadata tools on the input video file.
+The available tools are:
-- MediaConch (checks files against the MediaConch poilcy in the `config/` directory)
+- MediaConch (checks files against the MediaConch poilcy in the `config/` directory by default)
 - MediaInfo ("full" or `-f` output)
 - Exiftool
 - ffprobe (output in JSON format)
+- QCTools

+These tools can be toggled on/off by changing the config/command_config.yaml file.
+Set tools to 'yes' to run them 'no' to turn them off.

-After the outputs are created the original video file is moved to the destination directory as well.
+Outputs are written to the same directory as the input file.

 The outputs of these metadata tools are then checked against expected values.
-Successful checks are recorded to the log file, unsuccessful checks are recorded to the log and printed to the terminal (STOUT)
+Expected values are stored in config/config.yaml.
+These checks can be turned on or off from config/command_config.yaml Successful checks are recorded to the log file, unsuccessful checks are recorded to the log, saved to a CSV called {filename}_metadata_difference_YYYYMMDD_HH-MM-SS.csv, and printed to the terminal (STOUT).